hsoft/xibless/docs/layout.rst

 Calling layout methods can be overly complex and cumbersome, especially for layouts that are supposed to be simple, such as a row of buttons aligned vertically.
 For this purpose, :doc:`api/layout` were created.
 They don't offer any new layout functionality other than than the ones presented above, but they can save quite a few calls to them.
-For now, there's only :class:`HLayout` which represents a horizonal row of views, but more are coming.

 Let's go with an example.
 Imagine that we want a window with a table using most of the space, except for a few action buttons at the bottom, some of the left side, some of the right side.
 We want, of